 So the event organizers never wanted to peaceful debate or discussion on the issue rather they wanted a violent protest against the union of India in which they live and enjoy all facilities of taxpayers’ money.

 Now if we look back what this JNU student Harshit Agarwal is saying we find his argument to be frivolous as the event was never meant to be a discussion but an inception of a violent protest.
 I only want to tell him that “dear these protests mean nothing but treason”.

 Harshit explains that after “Judicial Killing” of Afzal many had protested the verdict too.
 He gave examples to prove his point that the judgement was biased and wrong.
-But that is in other words commenting on highest legal system in a manner to show they are incapable of delivering justice.
+But that is, in other words, commenting on the highest legal system in a manner to show they are incapable of delivering justice.
 Another direct attack on our judiciary that could only be done by filing PILs in the Apex court and through patient hearing.
-Another means of showing India in bad light by a student.
+Another means of showing India in a bad light by a student.

 Now when authorities blocked the main venue of the event the organizers went near dhaba to conduct what Harshit said was ‘meeting’.
 However, ABVP students started shouting clichéd slogans like –